Instructor

 Acknowledgements

-We are fortunate to receive the generous support of a Google Cloud Education Grant to provide us with state-of-the-art computing resources.
+We are fortunate to receive the generous support of a NSF Jetstream2 grant and Google Cloud Education grant to provide us with state-of-the-art computing resources.

 Date | Topics (lecture slides hyperlinked) | Assigned Readings (due prior to class) | Assignments (due prior to class and posted on Canvas) |